OfficeDev/microsoft-teams-apps-champion-management/Wiki/Solution-Overview.md

     ![Quick Start Guide](../Images/EmpView.png)

-## Add Members
+## Add Member

-1. Admin and current Champions of the program can add/nominate an employee to be a champion (Add members / Nominate Members)
+1. Admin and current Champions of the program can add/nominate an employee to be a champion (Add member / Nominate Member)
-    - An Admin can add employee as a Champion.
+    - An Admin can add employee as a Champion or as an Admin.
     - Where as an existing Champion can nominate their peers, admin will review and approve the nomination.
 Additional responsibility falls on the admin to maintain the Member list in SharePoint. *The approval process stays with the Admin only.*